tochman/the_blue_print/chapters/02-building-react-applications.md

 **Styling Strategies**: Choosing and implementing styling solutions that scale with your application, from CSS Modules to CSS-in-JS to utility frameworks.

-These aren't just technical details—they're architectural decisions that will shape your entire development experience.
+These aren't just technical details.
+They're architectural decisions that will shape your entire development experience.
 A React application without proper routing feels broken.
 A React application without a proper build setup is difficult to develop and deploy.
 A React application without thoughtful styling looks unprofessional and is hard to use.

-The next chapter will dive deep into state and props—the mechanisms that make your components dynamic and interactive.
+The next chapter will dive deep into state and props: the mechanisms that make your components dynamic and interactive.
 We'll explore how to manage data flow effectively and create components that communicate cleanly with each other.

 ::: important
 **Looking ahead**